 Bollinger Band Indicator

 Bollinger Bands are intervals drawn on equity instruments price chart at standard deviation levels above and below the corresponding moving average.
 This produces an effect of having the bands widen during periods of price higher volatility and contract during less volatile periods.
 Bollinger Bands indicate the relative supply and demand for equity instruments.
-If ###3### price moves close to the top of the interval then it indicates that there is strong demand for the asset, alternatively if equity instruments hugs the bottom of the trading range then it indicates that there is oversupply of the asset.Investors can use prediction functions to forecast stock prices and determine the direction of financial instruments such as stocks, funds, or ETFs's future trends based on various well-known forecasting models.
+If ###3### price moves close to the top of the interval then it indicates that there is strong demand for the asset, alternatively if equity instruments hugs the bottom of the trading range then it indicates that there is oversupply of the asset.Investors can use prediction functions to forecast Investor Education private prices and determine the direction of financial instruments such as stocks, funds, or ETFs's future trends based on various well-known forecasting models.
 However, exclusively looking at the historical price movement is usually misleading.
-Macroaxis recommends to always use this module together with analysis of historical fundamentals such as revenue growth or operating cash flow patterns.
-Check out Investing Opportunities to better understand how to build diversified portfolios.

 Bollinger Bands are intervals drawn on equity instruments price chart at standard deviation levels above and below the corresponding moving average.
 This produces an effect of having the bands widen during periods of price higher volatility and contract during less volatile periods.
 Bollinger Bands indicate the relative supply and demand for equity instruments.
 If ###3### price moves close to the top of the interval then it indicates that there is strong demand for the asset, alternatively if equity instruments hugs the bottom of the trading range then it indicates that there is oversupply of the asset.